 - Possible but not widely available.

-So a password manager that integrates with the browser solves password problems 1-4.
-The only remaining flaw is that the server still sees my password.
+This leaves Mutual and a suboptimal Leak-Proof as the only downside of passwords in a password manager.
 What if we could make passwords more secure rather than replacing them?
 One solution is a Password Authenticated Key Exchange (PAKE).
 If added to the above table and used with a password manager all boxes would be checked!